-The AUTUMN EQUINOX is the point of balance between summer and winter, the time when day and night are equal, as the sun is directly over the Equator.
+In September in the Northern Hemisphere, the AUTUMN EQUINOX is the point of balance between summer and winter, the time when day and night are equal, as the sun is directly over the Equator.

 It is the halfway point between the Winter and Summer Solstices and marks the turning point of the year.

-Here in the Southern Hemisphere, it reminds us that the long, lazy days of Summer are drawing to a close and it is time to prepare for the darker, colder months ahead.
+It reminds us that the long, lazy days of Summer are drawing to a close and it is time to prepare for the darker, colder months ahead.

 This marks a change in our energy flow patterns, as, ideally we draw our focus more inwards and become more reflective on what the summer experiences have taught us.